Updated: 10th February 2020

 That's what it's like for honey bees in winter.
 Whilst they may be able to forage on a dry, cold day, it's unlikely there will be many flowers for them to forage on.

 Remember that in the wild, predation is natural.
-Other insects, mammals and even birds (often with the help of another predator) will steal some of the honey from honey bee nests!
+Mammals (such as the honey badger), other insects (such as wasps, hornets, and even other bees), and sometimes birds (read about the Greater Honeyguide bird) will sometimes steal some of the honey and larvae (honey bee offspring) from hives and nests!

 Skilled beekeepers have a good idea about how much honey they can take without harming a colony.